There are many crops that thrive well in the cool season . In fact, quite a few of them can be harvested in fall and winter, including beets.

 Please note that many of the listed veggies are somewhat delicate.

 To help them survive the ground freezing, we recommend that you mulch them heavily.
 This will help protect the tender roots.

 Also, row covers will protect the leafy varieties from coming into direct contact with snow and freezing winds.

-This will protect them from frost damage as well as being killed by hard freezes.
+This will shield them from frost damage as well as from dying by hard freezes.

-There are many great winter vegetables and fruits that can be planted and harvested outside the seasons we normally think of as “the growing season”.
+There are many great winter vegetables and fruits that you can plant and harvest outside the seasons we normally think of as “the growing season”.

 With some planning, some mulch, and a wide variety of cold-loving plants, you can have just as bountiful, and beautiful, a garden in the cool season as you can in spring and summer.